Consistent Query Answering for Existential Rules with Closed Predicates: Repairs and decision problems

-\iflong Finally, we introduce a further decision problem, called \emph{weak consistency}, that is related to the notion of consistency of a database. \begin{definition}[Weak consistency] Given a set of dependencies $\constr$, we say that a subset $\D'$ of $\D$ is \emph{weakly consistent with $\SD$} if there exists a subset $\D''$ of $\D$ such that $\D'\subseteq\D''$ and $\D''$ is consistent with $\constr$. \end{definition} \fi
+\ifrecoverability Finally, we introduce a further decision problem, called \emph{recoverability}, which is related to the notion of consistency of a database. \begin{definition}[Recoverability] Given a set of dependencies $\constr$, we say that a subset $\D'$ of $\D$ is \emph{recoverable from $\SD$} if there exists a subset $\D''$ of $\D$ such that $\D'\subseteq\D''$ and $\D''$ is consistent with $\constr$. \end{definition} \fi

-From now on, in all the decision problems we study, we assume w.l.o.g.\ that all the predicates occurring in $\D$ also occur in $\constr$.
-Moreover, we denote by $\pred(\constr)$ the set of predicates occurring in $\constr$.
+From now on, in all the decision problems we study, we assume w.l.o.g.\ that all the predicates occurring in $\D$ also occur in $\constr$. \iflong